The Top 5 Things to Do in Strasbourg

 Though the Alsace Wine Route is 170 kilometres, you can do a portion of it on a day trip.
 It begins right near Strasbourg and carries on through towns such as Bergheim, Riquewhir and Colmar.
 No matter how far you decided to go, one thing is for certain: you’ll sample some of France’s best wines this way.

 Whether you’re interested in city centres or wine tours, Strasbourg has something for everyone.
-Join us on our classic cruise and experience this barge holiday in France for yourself – European Waterways style.
+There is so much to see and do in Strasbourg.
+Join us on our classic cruise and experience it for yourself – European Waterways style.